 - Recommended Read: Exemption from Capital Gains

-It should however be noted that the exemption from Capital Gains is only available in case the previous asset that has been sold was held for more than 3 years.
-If the asset that has been sold was held for less than 3 years, it would be classified as a Short Term Capital Asset and tax would be levied on such assets as per the applicable Income Tax Slab Rates.
+It should however be noted that the exemption from Capital Gains is only available in case the asset sold is Land or Building (whether Residential or Commercial or otherwise) which was held for more than 2 years.
+If the Land/Building that has been sold was held for less than 2 years, it would be classified as a Short Term Capital Asset and tax would be levied on such assets as per the applicable Income Tax Slab Rates.

 - Recommended Read: Current Income Tax Slab Rates